 - 003 Mission Fund.
 This fund functions to support the Great Commission thrust as given by our risen Lord Jesus Christ (Matthew 28:18-20).
 We strive to be “on mission” as Christians in the local, state, regional, national, and international theatres.

 - 004 Scholarship Fund.
-The Rev. W. O. Sheppard Memorial Scholarship is an account birthed out of Grace Baptist Church’s 50th Anniversary Celebration (December 2011) to provide scholarships for rising college freshmen within our congregation.
+The Reverend W. O. Sheppard Memorial Scholarship Fund is a scholarship account birthed from the Grace Baptist Church “50th Anniversary Celebration” (2011) to benefit our rising vocational school, college/university, or Bible school/seminary freshmen.

 - 005 Marshall Moore Community Offering (MMCO).
 Our congregation takes this monthly offering in memory of Marshall and Garnett Moore in view of their loving dedication to our local community.
-All monies are currently given to the Community Storehouse in Ridgeway, Virginia which supplies food, clothing, and education to those in need within Martinsville-Henry County, Virginia.
+All monies given are used to provide food and clothing to those in need within our community.

 - 006 Annie Armstrong Easter Offering (AAEO).
 The Annie Armstrong Easter Offering (AAEO) is the primary way Southern Baptist congregations support mission efforts in North America.
 One hundred percent of gifts given to the annual AAEO are used to support Southern Baptist missionaries serving across the United States and Canada.

 - 007 Lottie Moon Christmas Offering (LMCO).
 The Lottie Moon Christmas Offering (LMCO) is the primary way Southern Baptist congregations support international missions.
 One hundred percent of gifts given to the LMCO are used to support Southern Baptist missionaries serving around the world.
 This annual offering supports the biblical vision of reaching a multitude from every nation, tribes, peoples, and tongues who will ultimately know and worship our Lord Jesus Christ (Revelation 7:9).